curl/curl/docs/libcurl/opts/CURLOPT_SSLCERT.md

 # DESCRIPTION

 Pass a pointer to a null-terminated string as parameter.
-The string should be the file name of your client certificate.
+The string should be the filename of your client certificate.
 The default format is "P12" on Secure Transport and "PEM" on other engines, and can be changed with CURLOPT_SSLCERTTYPE(3).

 With Secure Transport, this can also be the nickname of the certificate you